Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \subsection{Experiment Modules}

-We design the following experiment composed of the modules proposed in Section~\ref{sec:modules}.
-The network and simulation-specific parameters of our numerical experiments are summarized in Table~\ref{table:network-simulation}.
+We design the following experiment, in which one human driver is replaced by an AV, by composing modules proposed in Section~\ref{sec:modules}.
+The network and simulation-specific parameters of the numerical experiments are summarized in Table~\ref{table:network-simulation}.

-\textbf{Network:} We train on a set of networks consist of single-lane circular tracks, with lengths ranging between 220 m and 270 m (uniformly sampled), as displayed in Figure~\ref{fig:flow-networks} (top left), in order to represent a continuous and wide range of traffic densities.
-An alternative approach (not considered here) to represent a range of densities is to fix the track length and instead vary the number of vehicles.
+\textbf{Network:} \newCathyTwo{The training domain consists of single-lane circular track networks (Figure~\ref{fig:flow-networks}, top left), with uniformly sampled track lengths $L \sim \text{Unif}([L_{\text{min}}, L_{\text{max}}])$}.
+Selecting a range of tract lengths represents a continuous range of traffic conditions and avoids overfitting to a single track length.
+We take $L_{\text{min}} = 220$ m and $L_{\text{max}} = 270$ m.
+An alternative approach (not considered here) to represent a range of traffic densities is to fix the track length and instead vary the number of vehicles.

-\textbf{Actors:} There are 22 vehicles, each 5 m long.
+\textbf{Actors:} There are $n=22$ vehicles, each 5 m long.

-\textbf{Observer:} The observer maps the full state to only the velocity of the autonomous vehicle, the relative velocity to its preceding vehicle, and its relative position to the preceding vehicle. \eat{ We additionally compare against another partially observed setting, where the density is additionally observed, and a fully observed setting, where all vehicle positions and velocities are observed.}

-\textbf{Control laws:} Separate control laws are used for the behavior of human drivers and AVs.
-Of the 22 actors, 21 are modeled as human drivers using the widely used \textit{Intelligent Driver Model} (IDM) \cite{treiber2013traffic}, which is included in Section~\ref{sec:background} and parameters detailed in Table~\ref{table:controller-params}.
-When all 22 are modeled using human driver models, traffic jams are exhibited (see left side of Figures~\ref{fig:stabilizing-the-ring-vel}~and~\ref{fig:mixed-ring}), similarly to Sugiyama, et al. \cite{Sugiyama2008}, and thereby serves as a \textit{no autonomy} baseline for comparison.